Richard Fortey: Television

-Fortey has appeared in several of David Attenborough's programmes, including the second episode of David Attenborough's Lost Worlds, Vanished Lives in 1989, as well as First Life in 2010, travelling with the presenter to the Atlas mountains to find and film trilobite fossils.
+Fortey appeared in several of David Attenborough's programmes, including the second episode of David Attenborough's Lost Worlds, Vanished Lives in 1989, as well as First Life in 2010, travelling with the presenter to the Atlas mountains to find and film trilobite fossils.
 He contributed to the speculative Discovery Channel documentary series The Future Is Wild.

 In 2012, Fortey presented the BBC Four series Survivors: Nature's Indestructible Creatures, which took a global look at modern-day species whose ancestors survived mass extinction events in the Earth's history, while in 2013 he presented the BBC Four programme The Secret Life of Rock Pools, which aired on 16 April 2013.

 In 2014, Fortey presented the BBC Four three part series Fossil Wonderlands: Nature's Hidden Treasures, followed by The Magic of Mushrooms, in which he showed that fungi had close but still poorly understood inter-relationships with plants and animals including man.

 In 2016, he presented the BBC Four programme Nature’s Wonderlands: Islands of Evolution, a three part series on evolution on islands.

-He appeared on BBC Two's "University Challenge – The Professionals" in 2004, as a member of the Palaeontological Association team, who beat the Eden Project.
+He appeared on BBC Two's University Challenge – The Professionals in 2004, as a member of the Palaeontological Association team, who beat the Eden Project.

+Grim’s Dyke Wood

+Using the money he made from his TV work Fortey bought four acres of woodland in Lambridge Wood, the section of the wood being called Grim’s Dyke Wood (Named after Grim's Ditch) and he wrote up his investigation into its fauna and flora in the book: The Wood for the Trees.